It's On (3 the Hard Way song)

-"It's On (Move to This)" is a single by New Zealand R&B group 3 the Hard Way, released in 2003.
+"It's On" (subtitled "Move to This" on promotional discs) is a song by New Zealand R&B group 3 the Hard Way, released as the only single from their second studio album, Eyes on the Prize (2003), in 2003.
 The single entered the New Zealand Singles Chart at number one, becoming the group's second number-one single, more than 10 years after their first number-one hit, "Hip Hop Holiday".